JianxiongChu/Invoice-Generator/README.md

 # Invoice-Generator
-A minimalistic invoice generator developed using Github
+A minimalistic invoice generator developed using React Native.